cornerstonejs/cornerstone3D/packages/docs/docs/migrationGuides.md

 ### pageToPixel and pixelToCanvas

 We are no longer rendering a single image at a time.
-In this framework, the viewport is rendering a specific plane in 3D space, determined by the camera parameters (e.g. focal point, frustum, clipping range).
-Data and annotations will be stored in 3D space ('world space', per frame of reference), and so in order to interact with, and render representations of annotations to the screen, you need to be able to convert between canvas space and world space.
+In this framework, the viewport renders a specific plane in 3D space, determined by the camera parameters (e.g. focal point, frustum, clipping range).
+Data and annotations will be stored in 3D space ('world space', per frame of reference), and so in order to interact with, and render representations of annotations on the screen, you need to be able to convert between canvas space and world space.
+It should be noted that, in order to share tools between Stack and Volume viewports, we also render StackViewports in 3D space.
+So basically, they are 2D images positioned and oriented based on their metadata in space.

 In Cornerstone we had: